 So if asked, tell your families that Scouting goes on.
 Packs, troops and crews continue to meet.
 Young people can still join and adults can still volunteer.
 Scouts continue to have adventures and earn advancements.
 District and council events will go on as planned.
 Service centers and Scout Shops continue to operate.
 Countless service projects will be done to enrich the communities in which we operate.
 Funds raised through Friends of Scouting stay with the local council, and restricted donations and bequests, past, present and future, can only be used for their designated purpose.

-Image: ccpixs.com under Creative Commons 2.0 license.This post What do we tell the children? first appeared on Bobwhite Blather.
+Image: ccpixs.com under Creative Commons 2.0 license.This post first appeared on Bobwhite Blather.